hk0i/gskel/README.md

 GSkel
 ===============================================================================
-gskell is a cli project skeleton tool designed for commandline buffs and people who generally despise using a single IDE application solution for software development.
+gskel is a cli project skeleton tool designed for commandline buffs and people who generally despise using a single IDE application solution for software development.

 More info